Thibaut5599/Developer_Survey_Data_Analysis/README.md

 This study indicates that classic web technologies are still vital, yet there's a growing interest in modern languages like Go.
 Traditional relational databases remain fundamental, while newer, flexible options like MongoDB are gaining traction.
 Additionally, the data reflect a tech industry dominated by young, highly educated men, pointing to opportunities for gender diversity and ongoing skill development.

 ## Usage
-1. **Clone the repository** (enter the following command in a terminal) :
+1. **Clone the repository** (enter the following command in a terminal):

    git clone https://github.com/Thibaut5599/Developer_Survey_Data_Analysis.git

-2. **Open the Jupyter Notebook :** Once you have cloned the repository, open Developer_Survey_Data_Analysis.ipynb file using Jupyter Notebook or JupyterLab (enter the following command in a terminal) :
+2. **Open the Jupyter Notebook:** Once you have cloned the repository, open Developer_Survey_Data_Analysis.ipynb file using Jupyter Notebook or JupyterLab (enter the following command in a terminal):

    jupyter notebook Developer_Survey_Data_Analysis.ipynb